clarkhtse/tosbourn.com/_posts/2015-05-21-deleting-attachments-rails_admin.md

     before_validation { attachment.clear if delete_attachment == '1' }

+The `attachment.clear` is how paperclip deals with items to be removed, but you can change this to whatever you want.

 Thats it!
 Unfortunately I couldn't find this documented anywhere so it took me longer than I would care to admit.